Christ Child: Apocrypha

 Some Biblical apocrypha contain the Infancy Gospels provide accounts of the birth and early life of Jesus.
 These are sometimes depicted.
 These stories were intended to show Jesus as having extraordinary gifts of power and knowledge, even from a young age.
 A common tale has the young Jesus animating sparrows out of clay belonging to his playmates.
 When admonished for doing so on the Sabbath, as in later life, he makes the birds fly away.

 Devotional images

-Several historically significant images of the Christ Child have been crowned by the pope, namely the Bambino Gesu of Arenzano and the Santo Bambino of Aracoeli (both in Italy), the Infant Jesus of Prague (Czech Republic), and the Santo Niño de Cebú (Philippines).
+Several historically significant images of the Christ Child have been canonically crowned, namely the Bambino Gesu of Arenzano and the Santo Bambino of Aracoeli (both in Italy), the Infant Jesus of Prague (Czech Republic), and the Santo Niño de Cebú (Philippines).

 In the 17th century, French Carmelites promoted veneration of the "Little King of Beaune".
-In the late 19th century, a devotion to the “Holy Child of Remedy” developed in Madrid, Spain.
+In the late 19th century, a devotion to the "Holy Child of Remedy" developed in Madrid.